NVIDIA/hpc-container-maker/docs/building_blocks.md

 - __powertools__: Boolean flag to specify whether to enable the PowerTools repository.
 The default is False.
+This parameter is only recognized if the distribution version is 8.x.

-This parameter is only recognized if the CentOS version is 8.x.
+- __release_stream__: Boolean flag to specify whether to enable the [CentOS release stream](https://wiki.centos.org/Manuals/ReleaseNotes/CentOSStream) repository.
+The default is False.
+This parameter is only recognized if the distribution version is 8.x.

 - __repositories__: A list of yum repositories to add.
 The default is an empty list.

 - __scl__: - Boolean flag to specify whether to enable the Software Collections (SCL) repository.
 The default is False.
+This parameter is only recognized if the distribution version is 7.x.

 - __yum4__: Boolean flag to specify whether `yum4` should be used instead of `yum`.
 The default is False.
-This parameter is only recognized if the CentOS version is 7.x.
+This parameter is only recognized if the distribution version is 7.x.

 __Examples__